alpacahq/pipeline-live/migration.md

 different set of stock info/details.
 If you have API key for Polygon, you may want to look at the `pipeline_live.data.polygon.filters.IsPrimaryShareEmulation` class for the replacement, too.

+## ADR
+While IEX Company API has a field called `issueType` and the API document indicates this field can use for ADR check, this value has been not very accurate, as of writing.
+If you have access to Polygon, you can check out `PolygonCompany.country` field to filter out non-US companies.